 Question: What if there is a problem with my order?

 Answer: Contact us immediately.
 We will try our best to help you promptly.
 As the old saying goes: "If you like our products and service, tell your friends.
-If you don't like them,
+If you don't like them, tell us."

 If you are satisfied but have suggestions for improving our products, we would like to know about that, too.
 We value your input!